The best fantasy books are written by authors who have taken fiction to the next level. Here are 15 of the best fantasy authors across the globe.

 Fantasy is one of the most popular fiction genres, along with sci-fi (science fiction), horror, and romance.
-Finding a great title to read isn’t difficult because there’s an abundance of excellent work currently available.
+Finding a great title to read isn’t difficult because there’s an abundance of excellent work available.
 That said, making a choice can be hard.
 So, to help you out, here are 15 of the best fantasy authors and their books.

 - 1. George R.R.
 Martin